Codeschubse/shopping_list_one/README.md

 Next time you visit a store, select that store on your start page and the order of the shopping list will magically be sorted according to the positioning in the store.

-## Code
+## Code and Platform

 Of course I know, that inside many stores (at least where I live) there is no internet reception.
 So how does a shopping list programmed as a web application make any sense?

 The surprisingly honest answer is, it doesn't.
 It makes no practical sense, that is.
-My final project probably will not be used afterwards in an actual shop.
-But obviously I had a reason for this decision.
+This app started as my final project in the HarvardX course Introduction in Computer Science and was never meant to be used afterwards in an actual shop.

-I will port the app to Android and iOS via KIVY afterwards but I wanted to use the knowledge that Mr Malan and the cs50 team imparted to me throughout the course.

-That's why I chose to realize this idea as a web app, using html, css, js, sql, python and flask.
-I tried to be as consistent with my usage of variable names but must admit that I sometimes could not resist to not take everything too serious, especially at the time I was coding in bed with fever from covid.
+I may or may not port the app to Android (and iOS) sometime in the future.

 Also I as respectfully as gratefully somewhat copypasted the session code from cs50's finance problem set.
-I'm convinced if you had considered that code to be inferior you would not have us use it in the first place.
+I'm convinced if the staff at Harvard had considered that code to be inferior they would not have us students use it in the first place.

 ## Me

 After having ludicrous fun with the Commodore VIC20, the C64 and the C128 throughout the 80s, learning and working as a radio- and television-technician in the 90s, for a few years I coded web applications for a living in the early 2000s – before they were even called web applications.
-As a self-taught entrepreneur I used html, css, sql and php to generate a humble but decent income.
+As a self-taught entrepreneur I used html, css, sql and php to generate a humble but somewhat constant income.
 Then fate struck twice.
 First merciful (2 children) then hard (severe illness).
 I had to realign not only my career but my whole life (to the better, in retrospect).
-I worked in retail and later as a truck driver until I now eventually got the chance again to become a programmer with this cs50 course.
-Thanks for this opportunity and please bear with me since english is not my native language.
+I worked in retail and later as a truck driver as an interim solution until I now eventually got the chance again to become a programmer.
+Thanks for your interest in my app and me and please bear with me since english is not my native language.

-I am Kai, this is my final project, these are my exam nerves and this was cs50.
+*__Kai R. Sehls__*